avikodre03/Redux-Add-to-Cart/README.md

-# Shopify
+# E-commerce website

-Shopify is an e-commerce website built using React.js.
+This is a E-commerce website built using React.js.
 It utilizes React Router DOM for routing, the Axios library for handling API requests, and the Redux library for managing application state.It provides a platform for users to browse and purchase a wide range of products online.

 ## Features